Please feel free to contact us if your question is not covered here.

 Is the Berkman Center part of Harvard Law School?

 In May 2008, the Berkman Center was elevated to a University-wide Center, also known as Interfaculty Initiative.
 Until this point, we had been a research center at Harvard Law School.
 Today, we report to both the Provost of Harvard University and the Dean at Harvard Law School and are administratively housed at Harvard Law School.

 Who are the Berkman Directors?

 The Board of Directors shapes the Berkman Center’s overall vision and makes significant financial, research, academic, personnel, governance, and other overarching organizational decisions.
-Terry Fisher is the Chair of the Board, and he is joined on the Board by Professors Yochai Benkler, Susan Crawford, John Deighton, Phillip Malone, Charles Nesson, Felix Oberholzer-Gee, John Palfrey, Stuart Shieber, and Jonathan Zittrain.
+Jonathan Zittrain is the Chair of the Board, and he is joined on the Board by Professors Yochai Benkler, Susan Crawford, John Deighton, Terry Fisher, Charles Nesson, Felix Oberholzer-Gee, John Palfrey, and Stuart Shieber.
 Urs Gasser is the Executive Director, leading implementation of the vision and objectives set forth by the Board.

 Can the Berkman Center help me obtain admission to Harvard?

 The Berkman Center is not associated with admission to any of the academic programs at Harvard University.
 To learn more about these programs, please visit the admissions pages for each of Harvard's schools.